-This an example of one classical mode (Ionian) for everything follows from the earlier melody line in F-major.
+This example of one classical mode (Ionian) for everything follows from the earlier melody line in F-major.
 The relevance of this example goes beyond this particular piece or classical modes in general because the same concepts and notations apply across the board.
-The skeleton melody line seen earlier is identified by and the harmony line by the these identifications are helpful for lengthier, more complicated pieces than this, but it's best to begin as one intends to continue).
-This harmony could follow from annotating anchors of building blocks next to chord symbols above the staff, but can also be developed independently of the written music, as is done here.
-This is short and simple, so pivot notes are not offset.
+The skeleton melody line seen earlier is identified by and the new harmony line by these identifications are helpful for lengthier, more complicated pieces than this, but it's best to begin as one intends to continue).
+This harmony could follow from annotating anchors of building blocks next to chord symbols above the staff, but can also be developed independently of the written music, as is done here to illustrate direction application of the concepts of flow context and mode context without reference to music notation.
+The melody is short and simple, so pivot notes are not offset.